-First things first, if you’re reading this you are most likely an Admin.
-As a Localist Admin, you have access to the back end, which is where you will manage your calendar.
-In comparison, Users only have access to your front facing public calendar.
+First things first, if you’re reading this you are most likely an Admin — unlike Users, who only have access to the public calendar, you can manage your platform in the Admin Dashboard.
 Outlined below is a list of features that you can share with your new Admins!

 1. Users can edit their Events

 If your organization is utilizing Event Submissions, be aware that Users can edit their own Events on the front end.
 Thus, Admins do not have to edit every Event, which will ultimately save you time.
 Just a heads up, if an Event is edited by a User it will be sent back to the Pending Queue for reapproval.

 2. Reject vs. Delete in the Pending Queue